collabro2017/Pred/README.md

 ### Email Reading Agent:
 Based on: Intelligent Email Prediction System (IEPS) (Paper in repo)

-Read the last 10 emails from the user inbox and checks for new emails every 2 minutes, if there is a new email the agent will detect if the email requires a response or not.
+Reads the last 10 emails from the user inbox and checks for new emails every 2 minutes, if there is a new email the agent will detect if the email requires a response or not.

 #### Optional arg 'getdata'